Invention Investment Companies: Everything You Need to Know

 If you have developed an invention that will likely lead to a profitable journey, it is time to seek advice.
 Moving your idea to market can be a fairly complex task.
 That is why you need to decide if you would like to form a business around your invention, or transition into a licensing deal (following the patent application process).
 Since this is such an important step, it is critical that you seek a professional, legal opinion.

 If you need help understanding what invention investment companies are and what they can offer you, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.